 So, if these ingredients offer important nutrients, why do some pet food companies make formulas of dog food without corn, wheat or soy?
 Well, there are a couple reasons.
 One is that some people believe these ingredients could cause allergies in dogs, so they should be avoided.
 While some dogs may be sensitive to certain ingredients, food allergies are not common in dogs.
 In fact, only about 10% of allergic skin conditions in dogs are caused by food.
 Another reason is that some people consider these ingredients “fillers”.
 A “filler” is an ingredient with no nutritional value.
 The benefits listed above prove that this is a misconception, and that these ingredients are indeed valuable to a dog’s diet.

 But, like humans, not every dog can eat the same diet.
 If your dog has unique nutritional needs, it can be frustrating for both you and your dog to find a formula that works for him.
 Dogs need the nutrition that helps them be their absolute best.
 And, for some dogs, that nutrition may be a soy-free formula or a dog food without corn or wheat.

 If you choose to feed a dog food without corn, wheat, or soy, you have many great options available.
-For example, all of the Purina Pro Plan® Natural Formulas use high-quality, natural ingredients, plus essential vitamins and minerals, and no corn, wheat or soy.
+For example, Purina Pro Plan® offers grain-free formulas and formulas made without corn, wheat or soy in our specialized nutritional platforms.
 Look at the front of packages for labels that indicate a “no wheat” dog food formula.
 As you research options, you’ll often find that a wheat-free dog food formula is also a soy-free and corn-free dog food formula.

 [SOURCES: Purina’s glossary of ingredients, Purina’s Myth vs. Fact sheets: Corn, Soy and Wheat]